 Please remind students to be responsible and follow the protocols while on campus.
 Also, please be mindful of gatherings outside of your home and immediate family members.

-SFC is thrilled to announce that beginning Tuesday, September 1st, in addition to K-6, the 7-12 grade students can officially be on campus following the RED/GOLD Hybrid Cohort model.
+As of Tuesday, September 1st, in addition to K-6, the 7-12 grade students are officially on campus following the RED/GOLD Hybrid Cohort model.

 On March 18, 2020, Santa Fe Christian pivoted to delivering our Christ-centered, college preparatory education via a virtual learning environment.
 Our amazing faculty did an outstanding job helping our students (K through 12th grade) to reach their course objectives.
 Click the button below to find out more about Remote Learning.Remote Learning